lisabronwyn/tetris-tutorial/doc/progress.md

 we care about an event happening.
-Since our game is the only thing on the page, we want to hear about keyboard events regardless of where they happen, and we thus use the `body` element of the `document`, which refers to "the whole page".
+Since our game is the only thing on the page, we want to hear about keyboard events regardless of where they happen, and we thus use the `body` element of the `document`, which refers to "the whole page."
 The full code for our key press event listener looks like this:

 ```javascript
 var dropStart = Date.now();